qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    and choose connect will provide you with the database connection dialog.

-Most of the connection dialogs follow a common basis that will be described below using the PostGreSQL database tool as example.
+Most of the connection dialogs follow a common basis that will be described below using the PostgreSQL database tool as example.
 For additional settings specific to other providers, you can find corresponding description at:

 * :ref:`create_mssql_connection`;